weaveworks-guides/weave-net-legacy/ubuntu-simple/README.md

 layout: guides
 title: Getting started with Weave and Docker on Ubuntu
 description: How to manage containers with a Weave network across hosts.
-keywords: weave, docker, containers, networking, software defined networking, dockerfile, ubuntu, apache, php
+tags: vagrant, ubuntu, apache, php
 permalink: /guides/weave-docker-ubuntu-simple.html
 ---